Haseeb-oss-eng/ET_GEE_SSEBop/README.md

 # ET_GEE_SSEBop
-This is GEE Javascript coded Estimation of ET
+Estimation of ET in GEE using SSEBop Model